Testing the Fractional Integration Parameter Revisited: a Fractional Dickey-Fuller Test: Fractional Dickey-Fuller testing: an alternative approach

+Like $DGM$, we call the test which is based on the hypotheses $(3.1)$ and the auxiliary regression model $(3.2)$, or equivalently $(3.3)$ as "Fractional Dickey-Fuller test ($F$-$DF$ test in short).

-In the other words, the testing problem $H_{0}:\phi=1$ against $H_{1}:\phi<1$ is equivalent to $(1.3)$.
-Another, important propriety highlighted by Theorem $1$ is that the tests are invariant to the original value of $d$, and the asymptotic properties only depend on $d-d_{0}$.
-For example, we have used the samples of $10000$ observations to estimate the densities (following Sowell $(1990)$) of $n\widehat{\rho}_{n}$ and $t_{\widehat{\rho}_{n}}$ under $d-d_{0}=0$.
-The estimated densities are presented in Fig. $3$. and Fig.$4$.
+Another important property highlighted by Theorem $3.1$ is that the tests are invariant to the original value of $d$, so the asymptotic properties only depend on $d-d_{0}$.
+For example, we have used several series with sample size $10000$ to estimate the densities (following Sowell $\left[ 23\right] $) of $n\widehat{\rho}_{n}$ and $t_{\widehat{\rho}_{n}}$ under $d-d_{0}=0$.
+The estimated densities are presented in Figures $3$ and $4$ above.

-For each statistics $n\widehat{\rho}_{n}$ or $t_{\widehat{\rho}_{n}}$ under $d=d_{0}$ and for a given size of sample $n=250$, the estimated densities for different values of $d$ are represented on the same graph.
-The figures $3$ and $4$ show that by fitting the regression model $(1.6)$ to the sample generated according $(1.4)$, one obtains the same distribution that those used by Dickey-Fuller $(1979,1981)$.
-In other words, as shown below, the proposed test, based on the fractional regression model $(1.5)$ (or equivalently $(1.6)$) and the hypotheses test $(1.3)$, can be understood and implemented exactly as the simple Dickey and Fuller test for unit root by using the usual tables statistics of the conventional $n\widehat{\rho}_{n}$ statistic (hereafter $Z_{1}$ ) and $t_{\widehat{\rho}_{n}}$ statistic (hereafter $Z_{2}$ ).
+In figures $3$ and $4$, for each one of the statistics $n\widehat{\rho}_{n}$ and $t_{\widehat{\rho}_{n}}$ under $d=d_{0}$ with $n=250$, the estimated densities for different values of $d$ are represented on the same graph.
+Figures $3$ and $4$ show that by fitting the regression model $(3.3)$ to the sample generated from $(2.1)$, one obtains the same distribution as those used by Dickey-Fuller $\left[ 7\right] $.
+In other words, as shown below, the proposed test, which is based on the regression model $(3.2)$ (or equivalently $(3.3)$) and the composite hypotheses $(3.1)$, can be understood and implemented exactly as the simple Dickey-Fuller test for unit root by using the usual statistical tables of the conventional statistics $n\widehat{\rho }_{n}$ and ${ t}_{\widehat{{ \rho}}_{{ n}}}$.